History of Paris Saint-Germain FC: Climbing the league table

-Cup double and European debut
+First major trophy and European debut

-Peyroche slightly modified his squad for the 1981–82 season with the signings of Raymond Domenech, Michel N'Gom, Daniel Sanchez and Ivica Šurjak.
-The Parisians attempted to qualify for Europe via Ligue 1 but fell short at the end of the season, finishing in seventh place.
-Reaching the 1982 Coupe de France final against Michel Platini's Saint-Étienne gave them another chance.
-Toko opened the scoring for PSG on the hour mark from a Šurjak cross.
-Platini equalized twenty minutes later, forcing extra time, and then doubled his personal tally, giving Saint-Étienne the lead.
-Rocheteau, following another assist from Šurjak, scored an unexpected equalizer against his former team in the dying seconds of the match.
+Peyroche made several changes to the squad ahead of the 1981–82 season, signing Raymond Domenech, Michel N'Gom, Daniel Sanchez and Ivica Šurjak.
+PSG targeted qualification for European competition via Division 1 but finished seventh.
+The club also reached the 1982 Coupe de France final against Saint-Étienne, led on the pitch by Michel Platini.
+Nambatingue Toko opened the scoring in the second half from a Šurjak cross.
+Platini equalized later in the match before scoring again in extra time to give Saint-Étienne the lead.
+Rocheteau, assisted by Šurjak, scored an equalizer in the closing seconds to level the match.

-Dominique Rocheteau scored one of the club's most iconic goals.
+Dominique Rocheteau scored the late equalizing goal in the 1982 Coupe de France final.

-PSG fans invaded the pitch in joy, while Borelli knelt and kissed the turf of the Parc des Princes.
-After a 30-minute interruption, a penalty shoot-out sealed PSG's first major title.
-Baratelli saved Saint-Étienne's last attempt and Pilorget converted the winning penalty.
-This success opened the doors to Europe for PSG for the first time in their history, securing a place in the 1982–83 UEFA Cup Winners' Cup.
-PSG were the first Parisian club to play in Europe since the 1960s, when Racing Paris and Stade Français participated in the Inter-Cities Fairs Cup.
+Supporters invaded the pitch following the equalizer, while club president Francis Borelli knelt and kissed the pitch at the Parc des Princes.
+After a 30-minute interruption, the match was decided by a penalty shoot-out, in which PSG won its first major trophy.
+Dominique Baratelli saved Saint-Étienne's final penalty, and Jean-Marc Pilorget scored the winning penalty.
+The victory secured PSG's qualification for the 1982–83 European Cup Winners' Cup.
+PSG became the first Parisian club to compete in European competition since the 1960s, when Racing Paris and Stade Français participated in the Inter-Cities Fairs Cup.

-Expectations were enormous, and PSG strengthened their squad with Kees Kist, Osvaldo Ardiles and Safet Sušić, who remains to this day one of the greatest players in the club's history.
-They joined an already well-rounded squad, featuring experienced players Bathenay, Rocheteau, Dahleb and Toko, as well as promising youngsters Luis Fernandez, Jean-Claude Lemoult and Pilorget.
+Ahead of the 1982–83 European campaign, PSG strengthened its squad with the signings of Kees Kist, Osvaldo Ardiles and Safet Sušić, who was later regarded as one of the club's most significant players.
+They joined an established squad including Bathenay, Rocheteau, Dahleb and Toko, as well as younger players such as Luis Fernandez, Jean-Claude Lemoult and Pilorget.

-PSG made their European debut against Lokomotiv Sofia in the first round.
-Despite a 1–0 loss in Bulgaria, PSG played brilliantly at home, winning 5–1.
-Toko's stunning half-volley sealed their qualification.
-After defeating Swansea City, a record 49,575 fans packed the Parc des Princes for their quarter-final clash with Waterschei.
-PSG's 2–0 victory was well-earned, thanks to Fernandez's outstanding performance and opening goal.
-They could have scored more and would later regret it, losing the return leg 3–0 in extra time.
+PSG made its European debut against Lokomotiv Sofia in the first round.
+After losing 1–0 in Bulgaria, PSG won the return leg 5–1 at the Parc des Princes, with Toko scoring the decisive goal.
+The club then eliminated Swansea City to reach the quarter-finals, where 49,575 spectators attended the home leg against Waterschei.
+PSG won the first leg 2–0, with Luis Fernandez scoring the opening goal, but lost the return leg 3–0 after extra time and were eliminated from the competition.

-Domestically, the results were equally satisfying.
-PSG achieved their first podium finish, in third place, and won their second cup title, beating Nantes in the 1983 Coupe de France final.
-Pascal Zaremba scored early for PSG, but Nantes, chasing the league and cup double, came from behind to lead at halftime.
-In the second half, PSG turned the score around: Sušić equalized and set up Toko for the winning goal, giving PSG a 3–2 victory.
-The campaign ended on a sad note, as Peyroche left the club to take a sabbatical.
+In domestic competition, PSG finished third in Division 1, its highest league placing to that point, and won its second Coupe de France title by defeating Nantes in the 1983 Coupe de France final.
+Pascal Zaremba opened the scoring for PSG, before Nantes equalized and later took the lead at half-time.
+In the second half, PSG reversed the scoreline, with Safet Sušić equalizing and assisting Nambatingue Toko for the winning goal, giving PSG a 3–2 victory.
+Peyroche left the club at the end of the season to take a sabbatical.